adarshjv20/Mutation-Testing/README.md

 #ABOUT THE PROJECT - ( Default readme.md)

-# Sketch
+# Mutation Matrix
-A Java Paint Application
+Manipulate Java bytecode of The Paint application using Structural Reflection using Javassist

 ### Prerequisites